dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 5 For example, a site could「borrow」the yard of a work unit.
 Centers could be listed as affiliated with various work units for administrative reporting purposes, because voluntary or civic groups or associations, even professional associations, do not carry official administrative status and must「lean on」(be officially affiliated with) a work unit to gain recognition by the government.

-ticipate in other forms of cultivation (e.g., qigong, or energy cultivation) or other groups and associations, and the stations and points could not participate in other associations’ activities, except in exhibitions and
+ticipate in other forms of cultivation (e.g., qigong, or energy cultivation) or other groups and associations, and the stations and points could not participate in other associations’ activities, except in exhibitions and「athletic event」demonstrations.

-「athletic event」demonstrations.

 Thus, despite his persistent claim that Falun Gong or Dafa had no organization, Li had created a hierarchical organization with powerful and efficient top-to-bottom control.
 This organization, built on social networks and under the direction of a single leader and ideology, created its own institutions and institutionalizing organizations (see Chapter 11) through which new members were recruited, trained, and placed in an ever-expanding labor market.